James Elston

 • Back boilers are outdated heating systems that have been replaced by modern, more efficient and safer models.

-• Removal of a back boiler must be done by certified professionals to ensure safety and efficiency standards are met.
+• Removing a back boiler must be done by certified professionals to ensure safety and efficiency standards are met.

 What is a Back Boiler?